Great to have you, Rush Limbaugh, serving humanity, executing assigned host duties flawlessly.

 Hi.

-I do want to mention that how much I love the two if I told my point about Hillary and very much, sir.
+I do want to mention how much I love the 2FIT before we get to my point about Hillary and very much, sir.

 Appreciate that very much.

-You know, the one thing I thought was that it needs it needs one more thing, and what it needs, since there's one if by land, and two if by C, it needs eliminate.
+You know, one thing I thought was that it needs one more thing, and what it needs, since there's one is by land and two if by sea, it needs eliminated.

 Always selling something.